AlexWang1987/alexwang1987.github.io/foundations/flash/flash.md

 ##Actionscript3

-Unstrictly, you can say AS3 is also javascript, which is a great implementation
+Unstrictly, you can say AS3 is also javascript, which is a great implementation of ES4 in sevaral years ago.